 What are the characteristics of complex adaptive systems according to Plowman?

-- They are sensitive to changes in initial conditions.
+- Sensitive to changes in initial conditions.

-- They oscillate between stability and instability.
+- Oscillate between stability and instability.

-- They produce emergent actions when approaching disequilibrium.
+- Produce emergent actions when approaching disequilibrium.

 What are the effects of the leadership?

 The future is also present in the form of the agent’s expectations, ambitions, hope, dreams, and so on.
 It